ros2/rosbag2/docs/design/rosbag2_playback_time.md

    * :param use_sim_time: if true, subscribe to /clock to provide time
    *   When use_sim_time is true, all time control is disabled.
    *   starting_time, playback_rate, pause/resume, jump will all be ignored - and the /clock publisher will be disabled
-   * :param starting_time: provides a "first time" to publish, which
+   * :param starting_time: provides a "first time"
    *    This should probably be the timestamp of the first message in the bag, but is a required argument because it cannot be guessed
    * :param playback_rate: must be positive, 1.0 means real-time
    * :param clock_topic_publish_frequency: